|I've been sharing our harvests here on the blog and on

 - Educate yourself so that you make fewer mistakes.
 For Florida, timing is tricky and most gardening advice doesn't work here.

 Our "Organic Methods for Vegetable Gardening in Florida" covers the whole state with 3 monthly calendars.
 We also arranged the crops by plant family in the book, so your crop rotation will be easier.
+(This link has been updated to the 2nd edition, which was released in Jan.
+2023.)

 - Fall is a great time to plant a wide range vegetables in Florida, but it's not too early to start work on preparing your growing beds.
 Remember you want to be able to reach the whole bed without stepping on the prepared soil.